WBOY-TV: News operation

 After being acquired by West Virginia Media Holdings, the station upgraded its news operation and built secondary studios in Morgantown on Scott Avenue.
-A major emphasis was placed on news from that town in the hopes of increasing ratings and thus getting the town reassigned to the Clarksburg/Fairmont market.
-The move made WBOY the highest rated station in Monongalia County according to Nielsen ratings beating even Pittsburgh stations.
-The channel produces a large amount of sports content relative to West Virginia University, located in that town, for use by the other member stations.
-Today, it is the only West Virginia Media Holdings station to have the lead in local news ratings in its respective market.
+While Morgantown is part of the Pittsburgh market, WBOY has long claimed that city as its primary coverage area; it has been carried on Xfinity's Morgantown cable system and its predecessors since the 1960s.
+A major emphasis was placed on further ramping up coverage of Morgantown events in the hopes of increasing ratings and thus getting Morgantown reassigned to the Clarksburg–Fairmont market.
+The move made WBOY the highest rated station in Monongalia County according to Nielsen ratings, beating even Pittsburgh stations.
+The station produces a large amount of sports content relative to West Virginia University and feeds it to its two sister stations.
+Today, it is the only former West Virginia Media Holdings station to be the news ratings leader in its respective market.

 Nexstar Media produces a half-hour evening newscast that airs at 5:30 p.m.
-The newscast, titled West Virginia Tonight, is broadcast live from WOWK's Charleston studios in high definition on WOWK, WBOY, WVNS, WTRF and WDVM and is anchored by Mark Curtis and Amanda Barren.
+The newscast, titled Tonight Live (formerly West Virginia Tonight), is broadcast live from WOWK's Charleston studios in high definition on WOWK, WBOY, WVNS, WTRF and WDVM and is anchored by Amanda Barren.
 WBOY-DT2 simulcasts the weekday editions of 12 News at 5 a.m., 6 a.m., noon, 5, 5:30, 6, and 11 p.m.
 It does not simulcast weekend broadcasts from the main channel.
-In addition, there is a public affairs program called Inside West Virginia Politics hosted by Mark Curtis, airing Sundays at on all five Nexstar West Virginia stations.
+In addition, there is a public affairs program called Inside West Virginia Politics hosted by Rick Johnson, airing Sundays on all five Nexstar West Virginia stations.

 On April 1, 2013, WBOY became the second station in the market and the last station owned by West Virginia Media Holdings to upgrade its local newscasts to high definition.
 With the upgrade came new graphics and a new music package (Aerial by Stephen Arnold).